feathersui/feathersui-starling/documentation/help/markdown/screen-navigator.md

 ---
 # How to use the Feathers `ScreenNavigator` component

 The [`ScreenNavigator`](../api-reference/feathers/controls/ScreenNavigator.html) class supports navigation between screens or pages.
 It is best suited for working with a set of screens in a flat hierarchy.
-For instance, each screen might be associated with a tab in a [`TabBar`](tab-bar.html).

 Events dispatched from the active screen can be used to trigger navigation.
 Navigation can be enhanced with animation, called a [*transition*](transitions.html).
 Feathers provides a number of transitions out of the box, and a simple API lets you create custom transitions.

 <aside class="info">For a screen navigator that keeps a history that allows you to navigate back to previous screens, see [`StackScreenNavigator`](stack-screen-navigator.html) instead.</aside>

+<aside class="info">For a screen navigator that has a tab bar, see [`TabNavigator`](tab-navigator.html) instead.</aside>

 ## The Basics